 - will not have earned a PhD (or comparable research degree) in any discipline prior to the writing of the master’s thesis

-The 2018 competition will seek nominees in the fields of Biological/Life Sciences or the Humanities.
+The 2019 competition will seek nominees in the fields of Social Sciences or Mathematics, Physical Sciences, and Engineering.

 Please see our web page for complete details on eligibility and application procedures.